 Accounts receivable consist of receivables from parents, guardians, and governmental agencies for child care fees and subsidies and from governmental agencies for grants earned.
 The Center uses the allowance method to determine any uncollectible accounts receivable.
 The allowance is based on prior years' experience and management's analysis of specific accounts receivable.
-At December 31, 2016 and 2015, management believes that all accounts receivable are fully collectible.
-Therefore, no allowance was deemed necessary.
+At December 31, 2017 and 2016, the allowance for doubtful accounts was \$16,951 and \$11,410, respectfully.